 There are over four million motorcycles registered in the United States.
-While motorcycles represent just two percent of all registered vehicles in the U.S., motorcycle fatalities represent almost five percent of all highway deaths.
+While motorcycles represent just three percent of all registered vehicles in the U.S., motorcycle fatalities represent almost six times the fatality rate for passenger car occupants and almost nine times the fatality rate for light-truck occupants.
 In fact, approximately 80 percent of reported motorcycle crashes result in injury or death while a comparable figure for automobiles is only about 20 percent.
 This is because a motorcycle offers little protection for the rider, and as such, can result in very serious injury when an accident occurs..
 The statistics unsurprisingly bear this out.
-According to the National Highway Traffic Safety Administration, 4,668 bikers were killed and 88,000 were injured on United States roads in 2013.
+According to the National Highway Traffic Safety Administration, 5014 bikers were killed and 84,000 were injured on United States roads in 2019.

 In Michigan, this is compounded because the legislature determined helmets are not required for motorcyclists age 21 or older.
-A recent study by University of Michigan found that the death rate for motorcyclists that failed to wear a helmet was double that of riders that chose to wear helmets.
+In States like Michigan without universal helmet laws, 57 percent of motorcyclists killed in 2019 were not wearing helmets, compared to 9 percent in States that have universal helmet laws.
 In fact, another study of a Michigan trauma center documented in the 2016 Journal of Surgery demonstrated that the average medical bills for riders without helmets was $28,000.00.
 This amount is 32% higher than the average cost of riders wearing helmets that were involved in accidents.

 The Michigan Secretary of State claims that motorists (cars or trucks) are at fault in nearly 2/3 of all car-motorcycle crashes.
 This means that 67% of the time, a negligent motorist causes serious injury or death to a biker on Michigan roads.
 It is for this reason that you need access to an attorney that is skilled and knows what to do in the event you or a loved one are injured or killed riding a motorcycle.